 Offset Printing vs Digital Printing

 When you are in the market to get some printed marketing materials such as brochures, business cards, flyers, etc., you know just how important design is.
 From the layout to the graphics, a lot of hard work goes into the final design.
 With all that hard work, you want the final project to look the absolute best it can be.
 But one aspect of designing for print projects often neglected by designers is how it is going to be printed.
-There's one more important decision to make when before your design is printed: choosing between offset vs digital printing.
+There’s one more important decision to make before your design is printed.
+You must choose between offset vs digital printing.

 What is Offset Printing?

 If you are new to the world of printing, offset printing is probably what comes to your head.
-Newspapers, catalogs, and magazines have been made for years using offset printing.
+We have used the process of offset printing for over a century to print newspapers, catalogs, and magazines.

 Originally called lithography, offset printing is the most common printing technique used for commercial jobs.

-Here's how it works: Offset printing technology uses plates, usually made from aluminum.
-This is used to transfer an image onto a rubber "blanket" and then to roll that image onto a sheet of paper.
+Here’s how it works: Offset printing technology uses plates, usually made from aluminum.
+Aluminum will transfer an image onto a rubber “blanket” and then roll that image onto a sheet of paper.

-Typically in an offset printing project, there are four colors used.
+Offset printers use four colors in every printing project.
 Those colors are Cyan, Magenta, Yellow, and Key (CMYK).
 These four colors can make any possible color you would need for your design.
-Offset printing can use wonderful Pantone colors as well.
+Offset printing utilizes wonderful Pantone colors as well.

 Above is an excellent visual representation of how offset printing works.